All Episodes

 They spread their genetic material over acres.

-They try to command their resources, grow as fast as they can,
+They try to command their resources, grow as fast as they can, put every other type of genetic information in the shade.

 We emulate that in agriculture.

-To the both of you, this is a good call.
+All right, listen, to both of you, this is a good call.

-Hold on, both of you, we're going to take a break and muster at the bottom of the hour
+We're going to take a break and must here at the bottom of the hour, and I'll hold both of you over.

-If a caller is that agreeable to you?
+If a caller, is that agreeable to you?

 Stay right there, and we'll be right back.

-We're talking about viruses, nature, and man, and what we're doing on the planet, and all the rest of that with Ken Goddard, who's the director of the National Fish and Wildlife Forensic Lab up in Oregon.
+We're talking about viruses, nature, and man, what we're doing on the planet, and all the rest of that with Ken Goddard, who's the director of the National Fish and Wildlife Forensic Lab up in Oregon.

-A National Fish and Wildlife Forensics Lab up in Ashland, Oregon.
+Our National Fish and Wildlife Forensics Lab up in Ashland, Oregon.

 He is our guest, and here he is again, and here is Pete.